“Get out of my inn!” the older man said, cracking his wide knuckles fiercely.

 What does he want?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Cal2x4Write a Review